How to Successfully Manage Your Business Finances as a Startup

 At some point, most startups need external funding to scale or sustain operations.
 There’s a variety of funding options available, and understanding the nuances of each can aid in making an informed choice.

-Venture capital involves getting funding from investors in exchange for equity in your company.
+Venture capital involves getting funding from investors, such as Forum Ventures, in exchange for equity in your company.
 While this can provide substantial funds, it also means parting with a share of your business.

 Loans are another option, where banks or financial institutions lend money to be paid back with interest over time.
 This doesn’t dilute your company’s ownership but does come with the obligation of regular repayments.